Big-Guns/Big-Guns/README.md

-I don't have a whole lot to put here but i'm learning python annnnnddd... yeah thats about it.
+I don't have a whole lot to put here but I'm learning Python annnnnddd... yeah that's about it.

+Email: githubpublic.earthly339@passfwd.com